xushaowu/LDB_ME/README.md

 ***

 This is the official implementation of our proposed two constraint principles for graph augmentation, LDP (low dissimilarity priority) and mutual exclusion (ME).

-The backbone model used in the graph classification experiments is [GraphCL](https://github.com/Shen-Lab/GraphCL/tree/master) that takes NT-Xent for graph-structured data as the optimization objective.
-The backbone model used in the node classification experiments is [GCA](https://github.com/CRIPAC-DIG/GCA), using the improved InfoNCE as the loss function.
+The backbone models used in the graph classification experiment and node classification experiment are [GraphCL](https://github.com/Shen-Lab/GraphCL/tree/master) and [GCA](https://github.com/CRIPAC-DIG/GCA), respectively.

 ## Overview
 **Abstract:** Studies on graph contrastive learning, which is an effective way of self-supervision, have achieved excellent experimental performance.